The Expansion Problem for Infinite Trees: Consistent labellings

 To see that this value is equal to $\sigma(t)(v)$, consider the tree $T \in \bbT\bbT A$ consiting of a root labelled by the tree $t[\emptyseq,v)$ to which we attach the tree~$\sing(t|_v)$.
 Let $w$~be the successor of the root of~$T$ and let $t'$~be tree with domain $\dom(t') = \dom(T)$ and labels

 as in the definition of associativity.
 By associativity of~$\sigma$, it follows that

 \upqed \end{proof}

 In particular, if labellings are unique, so is the expansion.
-In fact, the following proposition shows that we do not need to assume associativity here. \begin{Prop} Let\/ $\bbT^\fin \subseteq \bbT^0 \subseteq \bbT$ and let\/ $\frakA$~be a\/ $\bbT^0$-algebra satisfying at least one of the following two conditions. \begin{enumi} \item Every tree $t \in \bbT A$ has a unique\/ weakly $\bbT^0$-consistent labelling. \item Every tree $t \in \bbT A$ has a unique\/ strongly $\bbT^0$-consistent labelling. \end{enumi} Then\/ $\frakA$~has a unique\/ $\bbT$-expansion. \end{Prop} \begin{proof} Let $\sigma$~be the unique labelling scheme (weak or strong).
+In fact, the following proposition shows that we do not need to assume associativity of the labelling scheme here. \begin{Prop} Let\/ $\bbT^\fin \subseteq \bbT^0 \subseteq \bbT$ and let\/ $\frakA$~be a\/ $\bbT^0$-algebra satisfying at least one of the following two conditions. \begin{enumr} \item Every tree $t \in \bbT A$ has a unique\/ weakly $\bbT^0$-consistent labelling. \item Every tree $t \in \bbT A$ has a unique\/ strongly $\bbT^0$-consistent labelling. \end{enumr} Then\/ $\frakA$~has a unique\/ $\bbT$-expansion. \end{Prop} \begin{proof} Let $\sigma$~be the unique labelling scheme (weak or strong).
 By Proposition~\ref{Prop: expansions and labelling schemes}, it is sufficient to prove that $\sigma$~is associative.
 Hence, fix a tree $T \in \bbT\bbT A$ and let $t$~and~$\mu$ be as in the definition of associativity.
 We claim that the labelling

 is a strongly $\bbT^0$-consistent labelling of~$t$.
 Then uniqueness of labellings implies that

 as desired.

 For the proof, fix a factor $[u,\bar v)$ of~$t$ (possibly with infinitely many holes~$\bar v$).
 We have to show that